 Are you thinking about running a 26.2 marathon but you do not know where to start?
-A traditional marathon is 26.2 miles or 42.195 kilometers.
-In this article, you will find key steps for you to bear in mind while getting everything ready to start running, from shoe selection to training and healthy habits like eating properly and resting.
+In this article, you will find key steps for you to bare in mind while getting everything ready to start running, from shoe selection to training and healthy habits like eating properly and resting.

 If you are planning to wear other training shoes, which are not your regular ones, then you should wear them on at least one 10-mile run at marathon pace.
 By doing this, you will check if they hurt your feet or develop blisters, so you will have time to choose another pair.

 It might be important to test your fitness, to do so you might run half a marathon.
-It might also provide you with a mental lift and a little rest period in the few days before and after as you taper and recover from it.
-You can run this half race a bit faster than you regularly do, to test your speed and endurance.
+It might also provide you a mental lift and a little rest period in the few days before and after as you taper and recover from it.
+If you can run this half race a bit faster than you regularly do, to test your speed and resistance.

-Another tip that might help you is, while training and with eight miles to go, you could run on a minute per mile slower than your goal pace for the first two miles.
+Another tip that might help you is, while training and with eight miles to go, you could run on a minute per mile slower than your goal pace.
 After that, speed up every two miles in order to run the last miles at goal pace or a bit faster.

 This test will show your effort as you become tired.
 Try doing this once a week within the four weeks before the 26.2 marathons.